awsdocs/amazon-rds-user-guide/doc_source/USER_StopInstance.md

 You can stop and start a DB instance whether it is configured for a single Availability Zone or for Multi\-AZ, for database engines that support Multi\-AZ deployments\.
 You can't stop an Amazon RDS for SQL Server DB instance in a Multi\-AZ configuration\.

+**Note**
+For a Multi\-AZ deployment, a large amount of time might be required to stop a DB instance\.
+If you have at least one backup after a previous failover, then you can speed up the stop DB instance operation by performing a reboot with failover operation before stopping the DB instance\.

 When you stop a DB instance, the DB instance performs a normal shutdown and stops running\.
 The status of the DB instance changes to `stopping` and then `stopped`\.
 Any storage volumes remain attached to the DB instance, and their data is kept\.
 Any data stored in the RAM of the DB instance is deleted\.

 Stopping a DB instance removes pending actions, except for pending actions for the DB instance's option group or DB parameter group\.